2011 Bahraini uprising: Naming

 The Bahraini uprising is also known as the 14 February uprising and Pearl uprising.

 Background

 The roots of the uprising date back to the beginning of the 20th century.
 Bahrainis have protested sporadically throughout the last decades demanding social, economic and political rights.
 Demonstrations were present as early as the 1920s and the first municipal elections to fill half the seats on local councils was held in 1926.

-The first litany of actions began in the protests in 1996 when communities of people demanded democratic reforms, in the aftermath an approximate 5-6 policemen and 40 protesters were killed.